Phone: 817-697-4038 Fax: 877-409-3962

 What Is A Cortisone Injection?

-1. Joint Inflammation: Cortisone injections are often used to manage pain and inflammation associated with conditions like osteoarthritis, rheumatoid arthritis, and gout.
+1. Joint Inflammation: Doctors frequently employ cortisone injections to manage pain and inflammation related to conditions.
+Some of which include osteoarthritis, rheumatoid arthritis, and gout.

-2. Tendonitis: Tendonitis is the inflammation of tendons, and cortisone injections may be used to reduce inflammation and alleviate pain in conditions like tennis elbow and rotator cuff tendonitis.
+2. Tendonitis: Healthcare providers may use cortisone injections to diminish inflammation and relieve pain in conditions like tennis elbow and rotator cuff tendonitis.
+This involves the inflammation of tendons.

-3. Bursitis: Bursitis is inflammation of the fluid-filled sacs (bursae) that cushion joints.
-Cortisone injections can be effective in reducing bursitis-related pain and inflammation.
+3. Bursitis: Inflammation of the fluid-filled sacs (bursae) that cushion joints characterizes bursitis.
+Cortisone injections prove effective in reducing pain and inflammation associated with bursitis.

-4. Nerve Inflammation: Cortisone injections around nerves can be used to treat conditions such as carpal tunnel syndrome and sciatica.
+4. Nerve Inflammation: Doctors can administer cortisone injections around nerves to treat conditions like carpal tunnel syndrome and sciatica.

-5. Allergic Reactions: In certain cases, cortisone injections may be used to manage severe allergic reactions and skin conditions like contact dermatitis.
+5. Allergic Reactions: Healthcare providers may utilize cortisone injections in specific instances to manage severe allergic reactions and skin conditions such as contact dermatitis.

 6. Chondromalacia Patella: Also known as runner’s knee, is a relatively common condition, particularly among young adults and athletes.

-2. Anesthesia: A local anesthetic may be used to numb the injection site and minimize discomfort during the procedure.
+2. Anesthesia: Physicians use local anesthesia to numb the injection site and minimize discomfort during the procedure.

-3. Injection: The cortisone medication is injected directly into the affected area using a syringe and a fine needle.
+3. Injection: Physicians inject the cortisone medication directly into the affected area using a syringe and a fine needle.

 4. Post-Injection Care: After the injection, patients are usually advised to rest the affected area for a short time and avoid any strenuous activities.

-As with any medical procedure, cortisone injections should be administered by a qualified healthcare professional who can properly assess the patient’s condition and determine if the injection is appropriate for the specific condition.
+As with any medical procedure, cortisone injections should be administered by a qualified healthcare professional.
+They can properly assess the patient’s condition and determine if the injection is appropriate for the specific condition.

 If you would like to speak to an Orthopedic Foot and Ankle Specialist, give us a call at 817-697-4038, or contact us over the web.
 Tele-medicine appointments are also available.